Keyware-Digital/NDU-Reloaded/README.md

 * Solo Only: loading image also plays the accompanying music as heard in BO1.

 # Bug Fixes
-We've fixed several legacy Treyarch bugs that have lingered over the years.
+Several legacy Treyarch bugs that have lingered over the years have been squashed.
 These include:

-* Fixed an exploit where players can glitch-out the Zombies on the pillar in the main room - (WIP)
+* Fixed an exploit where players could glitch zombies onto the pillar in the main room.
+(WIP)
 * Placeholder

 # Characters
-We've introduced four original characters to NDU, complete with bios, loadouts, portraits, and voiceovers.
-We aimed to integrate them into the Dark Aether storyline as seamlessly as possible, building on the lore introduced in Black Ops Cold War.
+Four original characters have been introduced to NDU, complete with bios, loadouts, portraits, and voiceovers.
+Each has been designed to integrate as seamlessly as possible into the Dark Aether storyline established in Black Ops Cold War.

-  * Artyom Belinski - _rumored_ brother of Nikolai Belinski.
+* Artyom Belinski - _rumoured_ brother of Nikolai Belinski.
-  * John Johnson - a resourceful, tenacious soldier handpicked by Theodore Jones to join Enigma Squad.
+* John Johnson - A resourceful, tenacious soldier handpicked by Theodore Jones to join Enigma Squad.
-  * Siegfried Steiner - a grizzled, unhinged Wehrmacht veteran.
+* Siegfried Steiner - A grizzled, unhinged Wehrmacht veteran.
-  * Theodore Jones - leader of Enigma, a newly formed squad to investigate a mysterious bunker on an abandoned airfield in Poland.
+* Theodore Jones - Leader of Enigma, a newly formed squad tasked with investigating a mysterious bunker on an abandoned airfield in Poland.

 # General Changes / Gameplay Changes
-We've polished the core Zombies gameplay loop, backporting numerous features from DLC 1 and beyond, as well as later Black Ops titles.
+The core Zombies gameplay loop has been refined with numerous features backported from DLC 1 and beyond, as well as later Black Ops titles.

+* Added dolphin dive.
-* Barriers now 'earthquake' per board repair and tear-down.
-Mirroring BO1.
+* Barriers now "earthquake" as boards are repaired or torn down, mirroring BO1.
-* Barriers 'cha-ching' sound now stops when the barrier stops granting points.
+* Barrier "cha-ching" sound now stops when the barrier no longer awards points.
-* Flame damage to Zombies now matches DLC 1+
-* Grenade damage (self) now matches DLC 1+.
-* Easter Eggs from BO1 and BO3 have been backported, and yes, we've hidden a few original secrets of our own for players to uncover.
+* Easter Eggs from BO1 and BO3 have been backported, and yes, a few original secrets have been hidden away for players to uncover.
+* Flame damage to zombies now matches DLC 1+..
-* Points earning has been standardised to better match later DLCs and Black Ops games. (for example; melee now grants 130+ points instead of 80 in vanilla NDU)
+* Point earning has been standardised to better match later DLCs and Black Ops titles.
+(For example, melee kills now award 130 points instead of 80 as in vanilla NDU.)
+* Self-inflicted grenade damage now matches DLC 1+.
+* Walking animation has been changed to better match later games.
-* Weather has been added, featuring a random thunder and lightning system to make NDU's foggy, bleak atmosphere even more oppressive.
+* Weather system has been added, featuring a random thunder and lightning system to make NDU's foggy, bleak atmosphere even more oppressive.

 # Last Stand Changes
+Last Stand has been adjusted to accommodate the new character loadouts, as well as changes to Solo Quick Revive and other perks.

-* Last Stand now takes into account the new sidearms available in the roster, but will prefer a .357 or Raygun if available.
+* Last Stand now takes the new sidearms into account, but will prioritise the .357 Magnum or Ray Gun if available.
-* Solo Only - player will be given an upgraded Colt in last stand if they have Quick Revive. (up-to three times).
+* Solo only: Players with Quick Revive will receive an upgraded Colt while in Last Stand (up to three times).

 # Loadout Changes
+NDU features unique starting loadouts for each character, helping reinforce their identities and backgrounds.
+There may even be a hidden reward and other quirks to discover...

-* American Characters > Use Colt
+* American characters start with the Colt 1911.
-* German Character > Uses Walther
+* The German character starts with the Walther P38.
-* Russian Character > Uses Tokarev
+* The Russian character starts with the Tokarev TT-33.

 # Mystery Box Changes
 NDU features a larger weapon roster, so the Mystery Box has been revised to accommodate the expanded arsenal without compromising its core purpose.

-* Placeholder
+* Placeholder.

 # Player Changes
+A randomised character selection system has been introduced for both Solo and Co-Op, ensuring greater variety between matches and giving players more opportunities to experience each character's unique personality and voice lines.

-* Players are now randomised in Co-Op and in Solo.
+* Players are now randomised in Solo and Co-Op.

 # Perk Changes
+Several curated perks have been added, adapted, and enhanced with functionality inspired by later Zombies titles.
+Our goal was to make them feel as though they belonged in World at War without compromising the classic gameplay experience.

 * Placeholder
-* Double Tap is now Double Tap 2.0 (shoots 2 bullets for the 'price' of 1).
+* Double Tap is now Double Tap 2.0, firing two bullets for the "price" of one.
-* Quick Revive now supports Solo play to better match BO1 behaviour.
+* Quick Revive now supports Solo play, better matching its BO1 behaviour.

-# Powerup Changes
+# Power-Up Changes
+Power-Ups have received several additions and refinements, bringing more variety to gameplay while retaining the familiar pick-ups players know and love.

 * Placeholder

 # UI / HUD Changes
+The HUD has been modernised with new features and quality-of-life improvements inspired by later Black Ops titles, alongside several original enhancements.

 * Added player portraits.
-(Like BO2+)
+(BO2+ style)
 * Added Z$ point shader.
-* Added blood splat (Like BO2) - WIP
+* Added blood splatter.
+(BO2 style, WIP)
-* Added support for more than 10+ perks.
+* Added support for more than 10 perks.
-* Added smart powerup shader system.
+* Added a smart Power-Up shader system.
-* American Grenade Icon has been changed to the Stielhandgranate Icon for consistency.
+* The American grenade icon has been replaced with the Stielhandgranate icon for consistency.
-* Mule Kick perk shader will now 'glow' to highlight what weapon is in your third weapon slot.
+* Mule Kick now glows to indicate which weapon occupies the third weapon slot.

 # Voiceover Changes
-Our characters don't just have the voice lines and quotes you'd expect from a Zombies crew.
-They also feature dialogue for exertion, pain, deaths, player actions, and more, helping bring them to life and greatly enhancing immersion.
+Our characters don't just feature the voice lines and quotes you'd expect from a Zombies crew.
+They also include dialogue for exertion, pain, deaths, player actions, and more, helping bring them to life and greatly enhancing immersion.

-* Announcer now has additional voice lines to support the new Power-Ups, gameplay features, and other events, including both positive and negative announcements.
+* The Announcer now has additional voice lines to support new Power-Ups, gameplay features, and other events, including both positive and negative announcements.

 # Weapon Changes

-All weapons have been reiewed and a consistency pass has been made to their stats, resulting in a more uniform balance.
+All weapons have been reviewed, and a consistency pass has been made to their statistics, resulting in more uniform balance.
 This includes backporting the updated stats of the "zombie_weapon" variants introduced in DLC 2 and DLC 3 to NDU.
-Their visual appearance remains unchanged, as we wanted to preserve NDU's original aesthetic.
+Their visual appearance remains unchanged, preserving NDU's original aesthetic.

-* The Colt 1911, M1 Carbine, and MP40 now use their Black Ops 1 sound effects for improved fidelity.
+* The Colt 1911, M1 Carbine, and MP40 now use their Black Ops 1 sound effects for improved audio fidelity.
 * Underperforming weapons have received _slight_ buffs (for example, Molotovs).
-If you previously thought a weapon was lacking and never used it, there's a good chance it's been tweaked.
+If you previously felt a weapon wasn't worth using, there's a good chance it's been tweaked.
-* Various weapon irregularities, such as non-divisible ammo counts and missing FX/sounds, have been fixed.
+* Various weapon irregularities, such as non-divisible ammo counts and missing FX or sounds, have been fixed.

 # Zombie Changes
-We've backported a variety of zombie AI and gameplay improvements from later DLCs to NDU.
-In addition, we've introduced a new randomised gear system that gives zombies a much greater range of appearances, adding more visual variety to each match.
+A variety of zombie AI and gameplay improvements have been backported from later DLCs to NDU.
+In addition, a new randomised gear system gives zombies a much wider range of appearances, adding greater visual variety to each match.
 These changes include:

 * Zombies no longer push players while attacking, eliminating the awkward "tagging" effect.
 This mirrors BO1's behaviour.
 * Zombies now use the DLC 1+ animation set, including several previously unused animations.
 * Zombies now use the DLC 1+ FX and sound set.